MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 For scenarios beyond those covered by the available wrapped controls, WPF and Windows Forms applications can also use the [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control in the [Windows Community Toolkit](https://docs.microsoft.com/windows/uwpcommunitytoolkit/).
 This control can host any UWP control that derives from [**Windows.UI.Xaml.UIElement**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement), including any UWP control provided by the Windows SDK as well as custom user controls.
 This control supports Windows 10 Insider Preview SDK build 17709 and later releases.

 These controls are available in the [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost) (for WPF) and [Microsoft.Toolkit.Forms.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.XamlHost) (for Windows Forms) packages.
-These packages are included in the packages that contain the wrapped controls (that is, the [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls) and [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls) packages).
+These packages are included in the [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls) and [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls) packages that contain the wrapped controls.

 ### Architecture overview